benfrick/docs-portfolio/src/doc/commerce/checkout/api_checkout.md

 **Is it okay to call Checkout APIs if my app is hosted in an Amazon Web Services VPC?**

 Yes.
-The APIs are exposed publicly so it shouldn't matter where you are calling from.
+The APIs are exposed publicly so it should not matter where you are calling from.
 If you are calling repeatedly from a small set of IP addresses, it might be possible that Nike's bot-mitigation tools could interfere with your ability to make calls.
 If you are having issues, reach out to us for help.

 **My Checkout Submit job is taking a long time to complete.
 What gives?**